Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-More precisely, \begin{enumerate} \item in the points of $M^{(1)}$ where $\dim\D^v=3$, we have $\E_\D=M^{(2)}$, so that the latter cannot be even considered as a $3\Rd$ order PDE according to our understanding of PDEs (see Section \ref{sec.definitions.contact.and.prol}), and this case must be excluded \emph{a priori};\footnote{Still, the description of the set \eqref{eqInsiemeDelleSorprese} is very easy: it contains only $\D$, which in turn coincides with $VM^{(1)}$.} \item in the points of $M^{(1)}$ where $\dim\D^v=1$, the equation $\E_\D$ is fully nonlinear and the set \eqref{eqInsiemeDelleSorprese} contains only $\D$; \item in the points of $M^{(1)}$ where $\dim\D^v=2$, the equation $\E_\D$ is quasi--linear and the set \eqref{eqInsiemeDelleSorprese} contains three elements $\D_i$, $i=1,2,3$, possibly repeated and comprising $\D$ itself, which are {orthogonal} each other (see Definition \ref{defTriOrt}). \end{enumerate} \begin{proof}[Proof of 2. and 3.]
-Let $\widetilde{\D}$ be an element of the set \eqref{eqInsiemeDelleSorprese}.
-Then, in particular,
+More precisely, \begin{enumerate}\itemsep=0pt \item[1)] in the points of $M^{(1)}$ where $\dim\D^v=3$, we have $\E_\D=M^{(2)}$, so that the latter cannot be even considered as a $3\Rd$ order PDE according to our understanding of PDEs (see Section~\ref{sec.definitions.contact.and.prol}), and this case must be excluded \emph{a priori}\footnote{Still, the description of the set \eqref{eqInsiemeDelleSorprese} is very easy: it contains only $\D$, which in turn coincides with $VM^{(1)}$.}; \item[2)] in the points of $M^{(1)}$ where $\dim\D^v=1$, the equation $\E_\D$ is non-linear and the set \eqref{eqInsiemeDelleSorprese} contains only $\D$; \item[3)] in the points of $M^{(1)}$ where $\dim\D^v=2$, the equation $\E_\D$ is quasi-linear and the set \eqref{eqInsiemeDelleSorprese} contains three elements $\D_i$, $i=1,2,3$, possibly repeated and comprising $\D$ itself, which are {orthogonal} each other (see Def\/inition~\ref{defTriOrt}). \end{enumerate}